DandyLyons/notes/content/Library/The Bible (WEB)/05 - Deuteronomy/Deut-05.md

 Yahweh our God made a covenant with us in Horeb.

 ###### v3
-Yahweh didn't make this covenant with our fathers, but with us, even us, who are all of us here alive today.
+Yahweh didn't make this covenant with our fathers, but with us [[#Yahweh didn't make this covenant with our fathers, but with us|*]], even us, who are all of us here alive today.

 ###### v4
 Yahweh spoke with you face to face on the mountain out of the middle of the fire,